Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 TsCoreWarp BusStop
 ```

-`FarmHouseFront` resolves to a registered provider, while `BusStop` is treated as a location name if no provider with that name exists.
+`FarmHouseFront` resolves to a Warp Provider, while `BusStop` is treated as a location name if no provider with that ID exists.

 When a location name is used directly, T's Core uses Stardew Valley's default warp location for that map.